Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/embedding.md

-Nessa's powerful macro system allows you to execute arbitrary code inside a macro in order to create new functionalities.
-In this page you will learn how to embed a simple esoteric language into Nessa, but be aware that this concept can be turned into something more interesting very easily.
+Ryna's powerful macro system allows you to execute arbitrary code inside a macro in order to create new functionalities.
+In this page you will learn how to embed a simple esoteric language into Ryna, but be aware that this concept can be turned into something more interesting very easily.

 ## About the language